cocode/TrekBASIC/documentation/known_issues.md

     python -m cProfile  -s tottime trek_bot.py
     python venv/lib/python3.9/site-packages/gprof2dot.py -f pstats test.pstats

-\1.
-Compiler issues (LLVM)
+1. Compiler issues (LLVM)
    2. Much harder to do dynamic array dimensions in a compiler.
    3. For now, do all arrays and functions statically.Can we throw an error on redefintions?
    4. this may be a problem, it's a workaround for dynamic reuse of variable names
       5. Scalar/Array variable separation: Arrays can now have both array elements N(1), N(2), N(3) and a scalar variable N simultaneously
 6. Runtime issues
    7. At runtime, I should be getting runtime errors, not basicsyntaxerrors
       8. new type created.
 Needs to be used.
 2. Debugging Improvements
     1. Desperately need "step over" vs "step into" for debugging.
     1. Add "trace on" and "trace off" statements to the language, to control writing of the trace file.
+       2. or maybe trace filename and trace off
     1. Having trace_file as a parameter to the constructor, but not using it until run_program makes no sense.
     1. Need to flush the trace file periodically. maybe every line.
 Otherwise it gets lost when we crash.
     1. Should remove REM statements from code coverage, many of them are unreachable
     1. Can I re-raise exceptions differently, so I don't lose  stack information for the original exception?
 1. Parsing/Lexing issues.
    1. BASIC is an ugly language, which is not designed for easy parsing.
       Newer dialects of BASIC are better, but TrekBASIC supports syntax like: